 Here are some tips to consider when choosing a therapist:

 - Know the different types of therapies available.
 Not all therapies work the same way.
 Some are more solution focused while others are more exploratory.
 They cater to different client needs and preferences.
 Educating ourselves on the different modalities and how they work will help us begin on the quest of asking what is right for us.
-Read here to learn more about how different therapists work:
+Read here to learn more about how different therapists work.
+To find out what therapies are available in Singapore, click here.

 - Explore the self.
 Before embarking on therapy, it is important to ask oneself these questions: